-The Spanish verb “gustar” works differently than “normal” verbs.
-In this post, you will learn how to properly use

 - The first word of Block 1 is always “a”

 - The first word of Block 2 is always a very short personal pronoun, one of these: me, te, le, nos, os, les

 With that in mind, let’s see a specific example.
 How do we say “I like ketchup” in Spanish?
 This way:

 So that is how we say “I like”: A mí me gusta…

-At this point, you might be asking yourself: “Do I always need to use the 2 blocks?”
+But you might be asking yourself: “Do I always need to use both blocks?”

-I will add Block 1 only if I want to emphasize the person.
+We will add Block 1 only if we want to emphasize the person.
 It would be like in English “Me, I like…”.

-And whether I choose to use only Block 2, or both, I can play with the order of the blocks pretty much any way I want.
+Whether we choose to use only Block 2, or both Blocks, we can play with the order of the blocks pretty much any way we want.
 Watch this:

 All of the sentences above are valid and they mean the same thing.
-So you pretty much have total freedom, as long as you respect the properties of the blocks themselves.
+As long as we respect the properties of the blocks themselves, we are OK.

 The rest of the persons